 Children process information best visually and kinesthetically, therefore the best way to add structure to the home is with visuals and consistent

-Structuring The Environment
+Structuring the Environment

 It’s important to structure your home in a way that will be easily understood by your child.

-As a rule, this involves first creating predictable spaces and routines within your home for certain activities.
+Start by first creating predictable spaces and routines within your home for certain activities.
 For example: